 It was in the ’80s that Russian criminals began buying Trump’s condos with laundered money.
 Rudy Giuliani initially garnered a reputation for closing down the Italian mafia but, as Kendzior points out, that opened the door for the Russian mafia, including Semion Mogilevich, whom Kendzior calls the most “powerful criminal in the world.”
 Mogilevich moved into Trump Tower in the ’80s; he was also number one on the FBI top ten most wanted list until, mysteriously, he was removed from that round-up by Mueller.
 This alarming pattern — of law enforcement dropping cases or failing to go after criminals — is a recurrent theme in Kendzior’s volume.
 The practice often applies to Trump as well as his close associates.

 Trump became friends with financier and sex trafficker Jeffrey Epstein in the ’90s.
 Epstein, who served thirteen months for having sex with an underage girl, was known for his wild parties in Palm Beach (on his private island) and Manhattan where he would introduce powerful men to young girls.
-Attendees included Alan Dershowitz, Bill Clinton, and Prince Harry.
+Attendees included Alan Dershowitz, Bill Clinton, and Prince Andrew.
 In 2016, a woman who claimed she’d been raped by Trump when she was a thirteen-years-old at an Epstein party filed a lawsuit against Trump.
 But after “anonymous” death threats she withdrew the suit.

 Kendzior is a relentless researcher who brings all this malignancy and perfidy together in Hiding in Plain Sight.
 She also delves into the Mueller case against Trump.
 Like many of us, she wonders why Mueller ended his investigation when he did without going after Trump for taking emoluments or cheating on his taxes or using laundered money.
 She asks why Manafort wasn’t convicted of the serious charges against him and why Mueller didn’t arrest Jared Kushner for his back-door deals.